microsoft/react-native-windows-samples/website/versioned_docs/version-0.64/IRedBoxErrorFrameInfo-api-windows.md

 ### Column
 `readonly`  uint32_t `Column`

-The column within the line
+The column within the line.

 ### File
 `readonly`  string `File`

-The file location of this frame
+The file location of this frame.

 ### Line
 `readonly`  uint32_t `Line`

-The line number within the file
+The line number within the file.

 ### Method
 `readonly`  string `Method`

-The method name of this frame
+The method name of this frame.